FirebirdSQL/jaybird/devdoc/jdp/jdp-2021-04-real-scrollable-cursor-support.md

 Jaybird supports server-side scrollable cursor behind a configuration property.
 The default behaviour continues to use emulated scrollable cursors.

-Jaybird adds a connection property `scrollableCursors` with values `emulated` (default) and `server` (values are case-insensitive), in JDBC properties and data sources.
+Jaybird adds a connection property `scrollableCursor` with values `emulated` (default) and `server` (values are case-insensitive), in JDBC properties and data sources.
 If `server` is specified, but the server does not support server-side scrollable cursors, behaviour automatically falls back to `emulated`.

+When holdable cursors are requested, server-side scrollable cursors are not used, as Jaybird doesn't use commit retain in this situation, so we need to rely on a locally cached result set (i.e. `emulated` behaviour).

 When server-side scrollable and updatable cursors are used, there are some differences in behaviour compared to the emulated scrollable cursors:

 - New rows are inserted at the end of the cursor
 - Deleted rows are visible with an all-null marker row
+- Result sets report `true` for `rowUpdated()`, `rowDeleted()` and `rowInserted()` for rows updated, deleted or inserted through the result set.

+  This is not yet reflected in `updatesAreDetected()`, `deletesAreDetected()` and `insertsAreDetected()` of `DatabaseMetaData`.
+This will be corrected when we retrofit the new behaviour for _emulated_ (see below).

 These differences may be resolved in a future JDP or Jaybird version, likely by changing the behaviour of emulated scrollable cursors.